atharvabhakane/mcp-llamaIndex/README.md

 ## 📘 Level 4: SDK-based Entity Extraction with Text Parsing

-### Why Entity Extraction with LlamaParse?
+### Why Entity Extraction with LlamaIndex?
 After seeing the power of full-text extraction, I wanted to make my tools smarter—so I added entity extraction!
-This level is all about pulling out specific pieces of information (like invoice numbers or dates) from your documents. **LlamaParse** is used to convert PDFs to text, which is then processed to extract entities.
+This level is all about pulling out specific pieces of information (like invoice numbers or dates) from your documents. **LlamaIndex** is used to convert PDFs to text, which is then processed to extract entities.

 ### What You'll Build
 A tool that takes a PDF and a list of entities you care about, and returns just those values.
-It's a great way to automate data entry or build document-driven workflows. **LlamaParse** handles the parsing step.
+It's a great way to automate data entry or build document-driven workflows. **LlamaIndex** handles the parsing step.

 ### How to Run It (Step-by-Step)